rock-cpp/new_rock_replay/doc/CONTRIBUTING.md

 ### Test Coverage
 Generate a coverage report with `gcovr` using either the `.gcovr-config` or `.gcovr-config-html` file to avoid regression.
 Therefore, unit tests must be run from the build folder with `./test/test_suite`.
 Additionally, run `gcovr --config {config-file}` from the root folder.

+### Pull Request
+New features must be submitted via pull requests, beginning with a branch prefix feature/.
+The code is then reviewed and finally merged into the master branch.